josephquested/redux-breakout/README.md

 Alright, so there's a little to digest here.
 First, we're adding back in our `moods` array. that's pretty simple.
 Next we make an `initialState` variable, we'll use that as a starting point for when the `reducer` first starts up.
 We give our reducer that initial state on the line `export default (state = initialState, action)`, in ES6 we can set a default value for an argument with the `(argument = value)` syntax.
 That way if no state is passed into our function, it will default to our `initialState` variable.

 The real meat of this change is in our `case 'UPDATE MOOD':` section.
-Here we clone our old state, then use our `action.id` as an index in our `newState` array. (`newState[action.id]`) So, in this example `newState[0]` is the index for our Mother's mood.
+Here we clone our old state, then use our `action.id` as an *index* in our `newState` array. (`newState[action.id]`) So, in this example `newState[0]` is the index for our Mother's mood.
 And remember back in our `App.js` we structured our `store.dispatch` call like this: `({type: 'UPDATE MOOD', state: this.props.moodStates, id: familyMemberId})`.
-So there we're specifying that our `action` has the `type` of `UPDATE MOOD`. *(notice how our switch case works based on 'action.type? that's no coincidence!)*.
+So there we're specifying that our `action` has the `type` of `UPDATE MOOD`. *(notice how our switch case works based on 'action.type'? that's no coincidence!)*.
 We also send through the current state of our app, (more on that later), and we pass in `id: familyMemberId`.
-That's the really relevant part here, because we're using that to access the right family member in our `newState` array. (`newState[action.id]`).
+That's the really relevant part here, because we're using that to access the desired family member in our `newState` array. (`newState[action.id]`).

 Then we *set* the mood of that family member, based on a random mood from our `mood` array. `newState[action.id] = moods[randomNumber(0, moods.length - 1)]`.
 We use our `randomNumber()` helper function to pick a random index within our accepted range.
 It's important to note here, I have *nine* moods in my `mood` array.
 But you could put however many you want in, because it's searching for a random number between *0* and the *length of our array - 1* `randomNumber(0, moods.length - 1)`.

-Then finally we `lomega` the family member id and their new mood.
-The syntax there might be a little confusing if you're not familure with `lomega` and ES6 strings.
+Then finally we `lomega` the family member `id` and their new `mood`.
+The syntax there might be a little confusing if you're not familiar with `lomega` and ES6 strings.
 Basically passing in that empty `''` string as the final argument just gives us really nicely spaced console.log output:

 ```
 family member 1 is now...